NathanielHotchkiss/WeLoveMovies/README.md

 # WeLoveMovies

-A server built with Node, Express, and PostgreSQL.

-## Use

-This application allows users to access data about the latest movies, theaters, and reviews.
+Back-end project that sets up a database and builds out specific routes so that users can gain access to data about movies, theaters, and reviews.

 ## Home
 ![A screen shot of the home page](/images/home.png)